CraftAcademy/library-challenge/README.md

 Introduction
 -------
-The code creates a Library class that contains a list of books read from an (.yml) file.
+The code creates a Library class that contains a list of books read from an `.yml` file.
 The Library includes functions to add new books, checkout and return books.

 Instructions
 -------
-* Start irb
+* Start `irb` in the terminal and load `./lib/library.rb` and `./lib/person.rb`
-* create a new library, add the library name as argument:
+* create a new library, add the library `name` as an argument:
 ```
  library1 = Library.new('library_name')
  ```
  this will create the file _library_name_data.yml_ in the main folder.
 And will initiate the library with five basic books.
-* * The library books can be listed any time using the command:
+* The library books can be listed any time using the command:
 ```
 puts library1.books
 ```
-the result is array is an array of books, where each book is a hash that contains the book ID, title, author.
-In addition information about if it is available (available), the name of person whom checked it out (person) and the date it should be returned (return_date).
+the result is an array of books, where each book is a hash that contains the book `ID`, `title`, `author`.
+In addition information about the availability of the book `available`, the name of person whom checked it out `person` and the date it should be returned `return_date`.
-* create a new person, add name (string) and personnummer (integer) as arguments:
+* create a new person, add `name (string)` and `personnummer (integer)` as arguments:
 ```
 person1 = Person.new(name, personnummer)
 ```